 Create a “surveys-only” e-mail address.

-First and foremost, to be more organized and prevent any confusion, I HIGHLY recommend creating a separate e-mail address for only survey-related e-mails.
+First and foremost, to be more organized and prevent confusion, I HIGHLY recommend creating a separate e-mail address for only survey-related e-mails.

 This should be done before signing up with any panels because you want to use only that e-mail address for those survey companies.